gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 CAUTION: **Warning:**
 The Cluster integration is currently in **Beta**.

-Connect your project to Google Container Engine (GKE) in a few steps without the need to provide any credentials for your Kubernetes cluster.
+Connect your project to Google Container Engine (GKE) in a few steps.

 With a cluster associated to your project, you can use Review Apps, deploy your applications, run your pipelines, and much more in an easy way.